ChenHuajun/pg_roaringbitmap/README.md

 	SELECT rb_to_array(bitmap) FROM t1 WHERE id = 1;

-## Convert bitmap to SET of integer
+## Convert bitmap to SET of integers

 	SELECT unnest(rb_to_array('{1,2,3}'::roaringbitmap));